-All reports that live in the Reports Explorer (in Insights & Mailings) will have at least one criteria set assigned to them.
-Clicking on the green plus sign next to the report name expands the details for that report and reveals the criteria sets that are currently available.
-Each criteria set is represented by a row underneath the name of the report, with a green ‘play’ icon and the name of the criteria set.
+All reports that live in Insights & Mailings > Reports > Reports Explorer will have at least one Criteria Set assigned to them.
+Clicking on the green plus sign next to the report name expands the details for that report and reveals the Criteria Sets that are currently available.
+Each Criteria Set is represented by a row underneath the name of the report, with a green ‘play' icon and the name of the Criteria Set:

-When you’re happy with the criteria set, you can then choose which file format you want your report to be generated in (i.e. PDF, Excel, etc.) and then run it.
+When you're happy with the Criteria Set, you can then choose which file format you want your report to be generated in (i.e. PDF, Excel, CSV) and then run it.

 Metrics are sorted into groups depending on what element of the system they are a property of, so for example anything relating to tickets might be grouped into the Tickets heading, while you might find membership information under the Memberships heading.
 As mentioned before, you will see different metrics depending on which type of report you're running, and they may be under slightly different headings as a result.

 Here's an example of the available metrics when looking at the Tickets group of an Accounting report (note that the Only show commonly used criteria box has been unchecked to show the full list of options available):

 In this group you can see, amongst others, options to identify tickets purchased within a specified date range (Date Transaction Confirmed), tickets purchased using a specified offer (Offer) and tickets sold at a particular price or in a specified price range (Price).